-As in Figure 2, it helps to think of the leader holding a map, like Harry Potter’s Marauder’s map that is always changing, making sense of it, and navigating the course with those led looking on.
-Wise leaders constantly check with their top team to confirm that they are headed toward the same goals, in the same way, and for the same reasons.
+As in Figure 2, it helps to think of the leader holding a map, like Harry Potter’s Marauder’s map that is always changing, making sense of it, and navigating the course with those led looking on over the shoulders.
+The best leaders constantly check with their top team to confirm that they are headed toward the same goals, in the same way, and for the same reasons.

-The best leaders are always open to input from their top team to tweak goals and plans along the way.
+Top leaders are also always open to input from their core team to tweak goals and plans along the way.
 Clarity starts with the leader.
 If the leader is not clear then no one else can be clear.
 A leader either:

-- Has a vision and a plan and is marshaling and motivating resources accordingly or
+- Has a vision and a plan and is marshaling and motivating resources accordingly.

 - Does not have a vision and plan and is, or should be, driving to put one together.

-- It may be wrong or inadequate in important ways, or
+- It may be wrong or inadequate in important ways.

 - It may inhibit others with better ideas.